 The kids start to meet up everyday after school and on weekends to work on their projects: the stink-o-meter, nightsneak goggles and a hovercraft, just to name a few.
 When a rival scientist steals their book of ideas and is sure to use it for his evil plans, it takes all of their genius and gadgets to bring him to justice.
 Author: Eleanor Davis Award: Booklist Top 10 Graphic Novels for Youth 2010.

 This book is full of colorful, busy, interesting illustrations – it’s a graphic novel so every page is illustrated.
 There are diagrams of inventions and cutaways so you can see inside things.
-Make sure you look at some preview pages.

 A lot of the pictures look like Rube Goldberg machines.
 Rube Goldberg was a cartoonist famous for drawing funny, complicated machines that do very simple things…like sharpen a pencil or put toothpaste on a toothbrush.
 At Rube’s Official Website you can look at a gallery of his drawings.
 These drawings were inspirations for some of what you see in The Secret Science Alliance.
 There are lots and lots of details in each picture and the diagrams contain many steps and lots of labels.
 Purdue has a famous contest each year named after Rube Goldberg.
 During the contest, students try to build the most complicated machine to perform a simple task.
 The task for the 2010 contest is…dispensing hand sanitizeer…or course!